vmstan/gravity-sync/README.md

 What is better than a [Pi-hole](https://github.com/pi-hole/pi-hole) blocking ads via DNS on your network?
 That's right, Two Pi-hole!
 (Redundency is key in any network infrastucture.)
 But if you have more than one Pi-hole in your network you'll want a simple way to keep the list configurations and local DNS settings identical between the two.
 That's where Gravity Sync comes in.

 Gravity Sync will:
-- Sync that the allow/blocklist configurations stored in `gravity.db` between two Pi-hole
+- Sync the allow/blocklist configurations stored in `gravity.db` between two Pi-hole
 - Sync the local DNS settings stored in `custom.list` between two Pi-hole.
 - Provide an easy way to keep this happening in the background.